Uncover the meaning behind your favorite wedding flowers with Monique Lhuillier

 Of course, no garden is complete without roses, arguably the most popular wedding florals of all time.
 One of the oldest-known flowers, the symbolism of roses exists in nearly every culture, religion, and time period—from ancient Greco-Roman mythology to Islam; Canada to Spain.
 Jews believe roses represent royalty, while Christians take the rose to symbolize the Virgin Mary.
 Roses of varying colors also mean different things: red is romance, pink is joy, yellow is friendship, white is purity, etc.

 Aside from colors, roses are available in seemingly endless varieties, from wild-looking beach roses to elegant tea roses.
-In other words, there’s a kind of rose to suit any wedding style—as evidenced by the many famous, fashionable women who’ve carried them down the aisle.
+“English roses offer so much surprise and delight while exploring gardens during my travels,” says Monique.
+“While roses can be quite traditional, an English rose is more whimsical with double blooms, multiple layers of delicate petals, and vibrant colors.”
+There’s a kind of rose to suit any wedding style—as evidenced by the many famous, fashionable women who’ve carried them down the aisle.
 They’re also edible, and can easily be incorporated into memorable desserts and drinks.

+Thank you, Monique!
 Now that you’ve read up on wedding flower types and meanings, it’s time to choose a wedding invitation that says exactly what you want it to, using the language of flowers.
-Discover our exclusive, florals-filled Monique Lhuillier collection here.
+Discover our exclusive, floral-filled Monique Lhuillier collection here.

 Hero image courtesy of Monique Lhuillier.